 The application of this method has shown that the output of the heart varies from 3 to 5 litres per minute in the resting individual, that it is raised by moderate work to 8 or 9 litres, and that during heavy muscular work it may reach 20 litres or even more.
-Using a different method, Christiansen, Douglas, and Haldane (1914) obtained in resting subjects an output of 6 litres per minute.
+Using a different method, Christiansen, Douglas, and Haldane (1914) obtained in resting subjects an output of 5 to 8 litres per minute.
+Douglas and Haldane using this method found in their experiments that during hardest work the estimated flow was about 24 litres per minute.
+They also state that, owing to a great rise in the percentage of utilisation of the oxygen from the blood, as determined by their method, the general circulation rate does not increase in anything like direct proportion to the general metabolism, except when the work has already become so hard that little or no further increase in percentage utilisation occurs.